captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Oh!
 ---
 ## SHARON:
-Everybody thinks he's a homosexual,
+Everybody thinks he’s a homosexual,
 ---
-but he's not.
+but he’s not.
 ---
 ## ROBYN:
-I'm gay.
+I’m gay.
 ---
 ## SHARON:
 Oh!
-You 're?
+You’re?
 ---
 Oh!!
-You ' re??
+You’re??
 ---
 I mean,
 ---
-I don't have any problem with homosexuals.
+I don’t have any problem with homosexuals.
 ---
 ## ROBYN:
 Oh good.